krasserm/krasserm.github.io/_posts/2025-12-16-code-actions.md

 This article fills that gap by presenting an approach for building reusable tools from code actions.
 When following certain design principles, code actions can be saved in a way that supports efficient discovery, inspection, and reuse in later code actions.
 This is demonstrated by example using a [Claude Code plugin](https://gradion-ai.github.io/ipybox/ccplugin/) that bundles a code action skill, and the [ipybox](https://gradion-ai.github.io/ipybox/) MCP server for local, sandboxed code execution.

+**Update 2026-01-07:** An alternative implementation of this approach is the [freeact](https://gradion-ai.github.io/freeact/) code action agent.

 ## Code Actions as Reusable Tools

 Most programmatic tool calling implementations treat code actions as ephemeral: generated, executed, then discarded.
 But a working code action represents a tested solution.
 An agent iterates on it based on execution feedback until it produces the desired outcome.
 If it is then saved in a discoverable format with a callable API, that code action becomes a tool that future code actions can import and compose with other tools.